Will I have to do burpees? – The question

 I’ve been surprised by how many times the burpee has been mentioned in initial consultation meetings for Personal Training.
-Sometimes it’s given its name, usually by those who have it etched in their memory, or more often, it’s just referred to as ‘that’ exercise…… ‘you know the horrible one where you’re sort of on the floor and bring your knees in and have to jump up”.
+Sometimes it’s given its name, usually by those who have it etched in their memory.
+More often, it’s just referred to as ‘that’ exercise.
+“You know the horrible one where you’re sort of on the floor and bring your knees in and have to jump up”.

-I deliberately use ‘feared’, as usually it is a build up of anxiety stemming from a previous bad experience (being made to do them in the middle of a very busy gym when you are self conscious) or from a perception that you can’t do these forms of exercise unless you are very fit.
+I deliberately use ‘feared’, as usually it is a build up of anxiety.
+This normally stems from a previous bad experience.
+(For example, being made to do them in the middle of a very busy gym.
+Worse, when you are self conscious).
+Or from a perception that you can’t do these forms of exercise unless you are very fit.

-My answer to the question, whatever the ‘thing’ is, will always be no, you won’t have to do burpees or run, there are plenty of other ways to get a cardio or muscular strength and endurance workout.
+My answer to the question, whatever the ‘thing’ is, will always be no. You won’t have to do burpees or run.
+There are plenty of other ways to get a cardio or muscular strength and endurance workout.

-My whole decision to move into personal training though, was to encourage people passed their barriers and enable them to see what they are capable of, for that reason I don’t go down the ‘face your fears’ route initially.
+My whole decision to move into personal training though, was to encourage people to go beyond their barriers.
+In other words enabling them to see what they are capable of.
+For that reason I don’t go down the ‘face your fears’ route initially.

-Fundamentally I want people to benefit from exercise and I want them to find a way to do it that they enjoy.
+Fundamentally I want people to benefit from exercise.
+Similarly I want them to find a way to do it in a way that they can enjoy it.
 The first time someone surprises themself is generally the spark for them wanting to:

-So, my message is, don’t be put off any fitness journey by fearing you will be made to do burpees (or whatever your own fear is, even if it’s the old aerobic favourite the ‘spotty dog’……..you know who you are!).
+So, my message is, don’t be put off any fitness journey by fearing you will be made to do burpees (or whatever your own fear is.
+Even if it’s the old aerobic favourite the ‘spotty dog’……..you know who you are!).

 - personal training

 Anything that gets you active.
 If you can enjoy it, better still.
 It becomes more than something that has to be done to keep fit, it becomes part of your life.
 Exercise can be enjoyable, just look at the faces below!